Charles Hepburn-Stuart-Forbes-Trefusis, 20th Baron Clinton: Landholdings and wealth

 In later life, Lord Clinton owned estates in England of 18,135 acres, of which 14,431 were in Devon, worth £23,246 per annum, and in Scotland 16,655 acres worth £14,230 per annum.
 This contrasted with his former meagre annual allowance received from his father at the time of his first marriage of £700 per annum.

 Marriage and issue

 Lord Clinton married twice.
-He married firstly in 1858 at Fasque, near Fettercairn in Scotland, to his first cousin Harriet Williamina Hepburn-Forbes (d.1869), daughter and heiress of Sir John Stuart Hepburn-Forbes, 8th Baronet (d.1867), of Fettercairn and Pitsligo, Scotland.
+First, in 1858 at Fasque, near Fettercairn in Scotland, he wed his first cousin Harriet Williamina Hepburn-Forbes (d.
+1869), daughter and heiress of Sir John Stuart Hepburn-Forbes, 8th Baronet (d.1867), of Fettercairn and Pitsligo, Scotland.
 The mothers of each were daughters of William Kerr, Marquess of Lothian, and their families initially opposed the match on the grounds of consanguinity.
 In 1867, in accordance with his father-in-law's will, he assumed by royal licence the additional surnames and arms of Hepburn-Stuart-Forbes.
 By Harriet he had five children: